 Military Family Leave Entitlement

-Eligible employees with a spouse, son, daughter, or parent on active duty or call to active duty status in the National Guard or Reserves in support of a contingency operation, or with a spouse, son, daughter, or parent in the regular Armed Forces deployed to a foreign country, may use their 12-week leave entitlement to address certain qualifying exigencies.
+Eligible employees with a spouse, son, daughter, or parent on active duty or call to covered active duty status may use their 12-week leave entitlement to address certain qualifying exigencies.
 Qualifying exigencies may include attending certain military events, arranging for alternative childcare, addressing certain financial and legal arrangements, attending certain counseling sessions, and attending post-deployment reintegration briefings.

 Family and Medical Leave will run concurrently with any other applicable insurance, benefits, or leaves, including but not limited to short-term disability, workers’ compensation, leave of absence, and interruption of service.
 Salary and benefits due under such insurance, benefits, or leaves are paid before the employee goes on unpaid status.
 The twelve-week job protection clause of the FMLA will be invoked beginning with the start of any such applicable absence.
 If an employee is still out of work because of his or her own serious health condition after the twelve-week FMLA has been exhausted, the employee will continue coverage under short-term disability or workers’ compensation, as applicable, for up to six months.
 However, there is no guarantee that the employee’s position will be held longer than the twelve weeks provided under FMLA.

 An employee’s right to a leave for the birth or adoption of a child ends twelve months after the child’s birth or placement with the employee.